-There are a number of different techniques that exist for leak detections.
+There are a number of different techniques used for leak detection.
 Today however, we are going to focus solely on ultrasonic leak detection or “listening detectors”.
-(Sniffer type detectors and visual detectors are other ways to locate leaks.)
+(Sniffer type detectors and visual detectors are other common ways to locate leaks.)

 An ultrasonic leak detector generates a high frequency, energetic pulse that propagates through materials in the form of waves.
 When there is discontinuity in the surface (wave path), part of the energy reflects back from the flawed surface.